XRPLF/xrpl-dev-portal/content/rippleapi_quickstart.md

 The one argument to the constructor is an options object, which has [a variety of options](rippleapi.html#parameters).
 The `server` parameter tells it where it should connect to a `rippled` server.

 * The example `server` setting uses a secure WebSocket connection to connect to one of the public servers that Ripple (the company) operates.
-* If you don't include the `server` option, RippleAPI runs in [offline mode](rippleapi.html#offline-functionality) instead, which severely limits what you can do with it.
+* If you don't include the `server` option, RippleAPI runs in [offline mode](rippleapi.html#offline-functionality) instead, which only provides methods that don't need network connectivity.
 * You can specify a [Ripple Test Net](https://ripple.com/build/ripple-test-net/) server instead to connect to the parallel-world Test Network instead of the production Ripple Consensus Ledger.
 * If you [run your own `rippled`](rippled-setup.html), you can instruct it to connect to your local server.
 For example, you might say `server: 'ws://localhost:5005'` instead.